jaericho/jaericho.github.io/_posts/2014-12-02-Fairly-Tales-of-the-Modern-Woman.md

 How do you tell a girl their expectations are too high?
 Don’t.
 You will never succeed.

-Trying to talk a woman out of expecting a man to pay for the first dinner date, out of expecting a romantic marriage proposal, and out of expecting a diamond ring five-hundredths carats bigger than her sister’s ring is something Sisyphus wouldn’t attempt.
+Trying to talk a woman out of expecting a man to pay for the first dinner date, out of expecting a romantic marriage proposal, and out of expecting a diamond ring five-hundredths of a carat larger than her sister’s ring is something Sisyphus wouldn’t attempt.
 I should know.
 I attempted it.
 It’s amazing at the logical gymnastics played in her mind and amazing that I haven’t learned my lesson yet to keep my own mouth shut.

 Here’s what I was told the other day *(with my thoughts)*: The guy should pay for the first date.
 She will offer to pay, but he should refuse. *(So it’s not really a *genuine* offer.
 Just a test.)* But if he accepts her offer than she’ll gladly pay. *(Bullshit, it won’t be gladly.)* Dutch is out of the question.
 Because. *(Yeah, because actual equality won’t be tolerated.)*